 Dwayne “The Rock” Johnson has been attached to the Black Adam name since 2008 and fans have been eagerly awaiting Johnson’s take on the character.
 A Black Adam stand-alone movie was announced in January 2017.
 Black Adam is one of Shazam’s arch-nemeses, but in recent comic developments, the character has turned into more of an antihero.

-In 2020, Warner Bros. revealed that Black Adam will also be an introduction to several members of the Justice Society, and older incarnation of the Justice League, including Hawkman, Atom Smasher, Cyclone, and Doctor Fate, to be played by none other than Pierce Brosnan.
+In 2020, Warner Bros. revealed that Black Adam will also be an introduction to several members of the Justice Society, and older incarnation of the Justice League, including Atom-Smasher (Noah Centino), Hawkman (Aldis Hodge), Cyclone (Quintessa Swindell), and Doctor Fate (Pierce Brosnan).

 The Flash: Nov.
 4, 2022

 The solo Flash movie has seen its own share of speedy shifts between directors, producers, and screenwriters.
-But at the moment, Ezra Miller is set to star in a film that takes some plot elements from DC Comics’ Flashpoint storyline.
-It will also star two Batmans, with Ben Affleck and Michael Keaton bot set to reprise their roles.
+But at the moment, Ezra Miller is set to star in a film that takes some plot elements from DC Comics’ Flashpoint storyline, bouncing between different timelines in the DC Universe.
+It will star both multiple Flashes and multiple Batmans, with Ben Affleck and Michael Keaton bot set to reprise their roles.

 With the success of the first Aquaman, it made sense for a sequel to swim its way into existence.
 The first film, while perhaps a bit cliché, was fun as hell and a stunning visual spectacle.
 A sequel was all but a foregone conclusion, and Aquaman 2 was greenlit in Feb.
 2019.